B2B Mineral

 The New Politics of Critical Minerals: Global Competition for Strategic Resources

-Recent political developments at the start of the new year have made it clear that critical minerals have become one of the most important arenas of global geopolitical competition.
-Political changes in Venezuela and the swift response from the United States signal a deeper shift in the geoeconomic balance of power—where access to strategic mineral resources is no longer merely an economic issue, but a matter closely tied to national security, advanced technologies, and the future of industrial systems.
+Recent geopolitical developments have made it clear that critical minerals have become one of the most strategic battlegrounds in the global economy.
+Access to these materials is no longer purely an economic issue it is now directly linked to national security, advanced technologies, and the future of industrial systems.

 Venezuela and the Strategic Importance of Mineral Resources